Green Climate Fund: GCF

 - GCF is a fund for supporting reduction of greenhouse gases (mitigation) and addressing impacts of climate change (adaptation) in developing countries.

 - Establishment of GCF was decided in the 16th meeting of parties to the United Nations Framework Convention on Climate Change (COP16) held in 2010.

-- For the first replenishment (GCF-1) (2020-2023), 31 countries and 2 local government announced contributions to GCF as for now and the total amount reaches USD 10.3 billion.
+- For the first replenishment (GCF-1) (2020-2023), 31 countries and 2 local government announced contributions to GCF so far and the total amount reaches USD 10 billion.

 2 Funding of GCF

 - Allocation of funds: Aiming for a balance between 50:50 mitigation and adaptation.

 - Countries covered: Emphasis on countries vulnerable to the impact of climate change, such as Small Island Developing States (SIDS) and least developed countries (LDC).
-(It also aims for a floor of 50% of the adaptation allocation for particularly vulnerable countries)
+(It aims for a floor of 50% of the adaptation allocation for particularly vulnerable countries)

-- 102 projects have been adopted by the board so far.
+- 177 projects have been adopted by the Board so far.
 These include projects in island countries and projects related to disaster reduction that are being emphasized by Japan.

 3 Amount Pledged by main donor countries

 Total pledges of 20.3 billion for IRM and GCF-1 (as of March 2021)